katearb/Data-Science-Notebooks/README.md

-Each .ipynb file is provided by a corresponding .html file.
+Each .ipynb file is provided by a corresponding .html file or a link to Google Colaboratory.

 * EPAM_projects contain homeworks from EPAM Data Science introduction course (2021).
 * Concrete_regression - my exam work for "Applied machine learning" course.
 The goal: to predict the strength of concrete by its characteristics.
 (2021)